Serbia in the Eurovision Song Contest 2010: Tri pa jedan za Oslo

-Artists selection
+Competing entries

 RTS announced during a press conference on 19 January 2010 that musician Goran Bregović would compose three songs for the national final.
-The songs were written by lyricists Marina Tucaković and Ljiljana Jorgovanović.
-Goran Bregović invited ten candidates to auditions that were held in Belgrade between 16 and 18 February 2010: Adil Maksutović, Emina Jahović, Jelena Marković, Marija Lazić, Marko Vulinović, Milan Stanković, Minja Samardžić, Nenad Ćeranić, Oliver Katić and Željko Vasić.
-Following consultation with RTS, Bregović selected Emina Jahović, Milan Stanković and Oliver Katić with Jelena Marković to proceed to the national final.
+Bregović invited ten potential candidates for auditions that were held at his studio in Belgrade between 16 and 18 February 2010, and the three competing acts selected by Bregović in consultation with RTS were announced on 25 February 2010.

 Final

-The final took place at the studios of RTS in Košutnjak, Belgrade on 13 March 2010 where three songs competed.
+The final took place on 13 March 2010 where three songs competed.
 The winner, "Ovo je Balkan" performed by Milan Stanković, was decided exclusively by the Serbian public via SMS voting.
-Former Eurovision contestants Severina, who represented Croatia in 2006, Marija Šerifović, who won the contest for Serbia in 2007, Jelena Tomašević, who represented Serbia in 2008, Marko Kon, who represented Serbia in 2009, Regina, who represented Bosnia in 2009, singer Zdravko Čolić, and Goran Bregović's Wedding and Funeral Orchestra were featured as guest performers during the show.
+Goran Bregović's Wedding and Funeral Orchestra, former Eurovision contestants Zdravko Čolić, who represented Yugoslavia in 1973, Severina, who represented Croatia in 2006, Marija Šerifović, who won the contest for Serbia in 2007, Jelena Tomašević, who represented Serbia in 2008, Marko Kon, who represented Serbia in 2009, Regina, who represented Bosnia in 2009 were featured as guest performers during the show.